nbeddows/meen/README.md

 1. `conan remote add artifactory http://<server-ip>:8081/artifactory/api/conan/conan-local`: add the package server to the list of Conan remotes.
 2. `conan remote login artifactory <user> -p <password>`: login to the artifactory server so commands can be issued.
 3. `conan remote list`: list the remotes to ensure that it has been added.
-4. `conan upload mach_emu -r=artifactory`: upload the mach_emu package to the remote.
+4. `conan upload meen -r=artifactory`: upload the meen package to the remote.
-5. `conan search mach_emu -r=artifactory`: search the remote to ensure that it was uploaded.
+5. `conan search meen -r=artifactory`: search the remote to ensure that it was uploaded.
-6. `conan remove mach_emu -r=artifactory`: remove the mach_emu package from the remote.
+6. `conan remove meen -r=artifactory`: remove the meen package from the remote.
 7. `conan remote remove artfactory`: remove the artifactory remote from the list of remotes.

 ### Basic principles of operation